everetteallen/Cloudy-Patch-for-Jamf/README.md

 # Cloudy-Patch-for-Jamf

+# Warning: Work in Progress
+This project is fluid and evolving as I find out what works so your success with production implementations will depend on your work not mine.

 ## Introduction
 The Cloudy Patch for Jamf (CPJ) project aims to create a set of Google Cloud Service - Cloud Functions that will use a web hook from Jamf Pro Patch Management to trigger the download of new packages(binary .pkg files) to a GCS bucket, rename with prefix string and suffix with pkg version number, upload to Jamf Pro JCDS for use, and notify via Google Chat api web hooks and Slack api web hooks.
 Modularity will be accomplished using a series of cloud functions that respond to pub/sub triggers.
 Initially, there are functions working for the web hook listener, the Slack notifier, and the Google Hangouts Chat notifier.
 An alpha version of the package downloader that looks up the Patch Title in a Google Sheet returning a download url if available and storing on a Google bucket with rename is also available.
 All other functions are concept only.